-Name and Age Principal Occupation and Business Experience Director Since Robert Mr. Kay has served as our Executive Chairman and Chief Executive Officer since we became a August B. publicly traded company in August 2008.
-Previously, Mr. Kay was a founder and senior partner 2008 Kay of the New York law firm of Kay Collyer & Boose LLP, with a particular focus on mergers and (age acquisitions and joint ventures.
-Mr. Kay received his B.A. from Cornell University's College of 74) Arts & Sciences and his J.D. from New York University Law School.
+Mr. Kay is our Executive Chairman and Chief Executive Officer and has served in these capacities since we became a publicly traded company in August 2008.
+Previously, Mr. Kay was a founder and senior partner of the New York law firm of Kay Collyer & Boose LLP, with a particular focus on mergers and acquisitions and joint ventures.
+Mr. Kay received his B.A. from Cornell University's College of Arts & Sciences and his J.D. from New York University Law School.

 Mr. Kay oversees every aspect of our business in his role as executive chairman and chief executive officer.
 Given his years with the company and his prior experience, we believe that Mr. Kay has an excellent understanding of our business and the global markets in which we operate and those in which we anticipate operating in the future.